 What Medicine Can You Take for a UTI While Breastfeeding?

 There are several options for treating a UTI with medication while you are breastfeeding.
 It’s generally safe to take antibiotics, which are a standard treatment for UTIs.
-Most antibiotics are safe for breastfeeding mothers to take to treat UTIs.
+There are several safe antibiotic options for breastfeeding women.
+You should always consult with your doctor to discuss possible medication options and potential risks.

 Natural Cures for a UTI While Breastfeeding